ssannejohansson/MP3-bark-and-brush/README.md

   - Links to Home, About, Services, Gallery and Booking.
 Admin (for business owners).

 **User Flow**
-1. Guest users browse blog content → read posts and see commenter names.
+1. Guest users browse website → read information and decides to book an appointment.
-2. Guest users register for an account → log in to leave comments.
+2. Guest users register for an account → log in to book an appointment.
-3. Registered users leave comments → receive a pending approval notification.
+3. Registered users book an appointment → are able to see their booking and edit/delete it.
-4. Blog owners create, update, and manage posts → moderate comments.
+4. Business owners can create, update, and manage appointments → moderate bookings.
-5. Blog owners approve or reject comments → manage user interactions.

 #### 4. Skeleton